 campus radio utilizing his many voices to create an entire cast of characters.

-from the service, Jerry began working for Goodson-Todman TV productions,
+Upon release from the service, Jerry began working for Goodson-Todman TV

 many nightclubs in the New York area on weekends.

-Jerry moved to Montreal, Canada for Goodson-Todman's "Beat the Clock".
+In 1970, Jerry moved to Montreal, Canada for Goodson-Todman's "Beat the Clock".

-While there Jerry created and hosted a children's television
+While there Jerry created and hosted a children's television game show, "Puppet

-in revues it Atlantic City and Reno, in theme parks, special
+in revues it Atlantic City and Reno, in theme parks, special events, TV shows,

-with just performing ventriloquism, Jerry makes many of his own
+Not content with just performing ventriloquism, Jerry makes many of his own